josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

-Worse: this style of interview filters out people who would've been excellent at the job, but who simply can't perform well in front of others, under pressure, and/or quickly. (_Which, again, are all things the actual job pretty much never calls for_.)
+Worse: this style of interview filters out people who would've been excellent at the job—working tickets, building features, understanding the system, collaborating on a team—but who don't have the testing skills. (_Which, again, are all things the actual job pretty much never calls for_.)

-Live coding interviews don't filter for skill; they filter for cocksureness.
+It's just like standardized testing in schools: it doesn't find the _smartest_ students; it finds the _best test-takers_.

 <CalloutPlusQuote>

 Tech, in general, loves gatekeeping.
-So it's no surprise the code interview is more of a grand celebration of gatekeeping than it is any reasonable attempt to gauge a candidate's actual qualifications.
+So it's little surprise most code interviews are more a grand celebration of gatekeeping than they are any reasonable attempt to gauge a candidate's actual qualifications.

 </CalloutPlusQuote>